minjiechen/magnetchallenge/pretest/README.md

 - Step 3: Report your results following the provided [Template](PretestResultsPDF.pdf).
 Zip your Models and Results and send them to pelsmagnet@gmail.com.

-We will use relative error to evaluate your models (with the absolute value for the difference between the predicted and measured values).
-The metrics of interest are average relative error, the 95th percentile, the maximum error, and the histogram.
+We will use relative error to evaluate your models (the absolute error between the predicted and measured values).

 $Percent\ Relative\  Error = \frac{\left |meas-pred \right |}{meas}\cdot 100$, where $meas$ is MagNet's Core Loss measurement and $pred$ is the model prediction.